shouldbee/docs/content/en/index.md

 --------

-## What Is Available In The Parameters
+## What is available in the parameters?

 * `element`: Element name that can identify the element.
 CSS3 selector is available.
 * `table`: CSS3 selector is available.